weichen-yu/LM-Extraction/readme.md

 ```

 ## Questions
-If there are any questions, feel free to contact Yu at weichen.yu@cripac.ia.ac.cn.
+If there are any questions, feel free to contact us at weichen.yu@cripac.ia.ac.cn.

 ## Acknowledgement